Back to Blog

-If you understand Spanish but cannot speak it, the usual problem is not talent.
+If you are asking "why do I understand Spanish but can't speak it?", the usual problem is not talent.
 The usual problem is that comprehension has grown faster than retrieval under real-time pressure.

 Understanding Spanish and speaking Spanish are related, but they are not the same skill.
 Input builds recognition.
 Speaking depends on fast retrieval, confidence under time pressure, and repeated output in situations that feel real.